Pregnancy Research Study

 Inclusion Criteria:

-• Regularly consume sweetened beverages such as aspartame, stevia, diet soda, light lemonade, diet iced tea, and sports drinks
+- Regularly consume sweetened beverages such as diet soda, fruit drinks, lemonade, iced tea, and probiotic drinks

-• Consume these beverages 7+ times per week
+- Consume 7 servings of these beverages per week

 Participants will first attend a virtual screening visit to confirm their eligibility.
 Then, over the course of the year-long study, they will have monthly virtual consultations with a nutritionist to monitor dietary intake and guide beverage consumption.
 Participants will also attend four in-person visits, two during pregnancy and two postpartum.
 At these visits, they will be asked to provide blood, stool, urine, and breast milk samples; after their baby is born, we will measure the baby’s body fat and collect a stool sample from them.